 16.1.
 If by virtue of the date by which a decision must be taken rule 15 (general exception) cannot be followed, then the decision can only be taken if the decision taker (if an individual) or the chairman of the body making the decision, obtains the agreement of the chairman of the overview and scrutiny committee that the taking of the decision cannot be reasonably deferred.
-If there is no chairman of the overview and scrutiny committee is unable to act, then the agreement of the chairman of the scrutiny committee is unable to act, then the agreement of the chairman of the chairman of the council, or in his absence the vice chairman.
+If there is no chairman of the overview and scrutiny committee is unable to act, then the agreement of the chairman of the council, or in his absence the vice chairman.